-Nominations for Vice Chair and Secretary/Treasurer are normally solicited from the Directors before the January meeting prior to the end of the Chair's term.
-Nominees for the Vice Chair position shall normally represent a different membership category from that of the incoming Chair.
+Nominations for Vice Chair and Secretary/Treasurer are normally solicited from the Directors in January prior to the end of the Chair's term.
 Four weeks prior to the scheduled vote, each nominee must submit a statement of 200 words or less, explaining why he or she is seeking the office.
 The statement is distributed to the full Board prior to the vote.
 Voting is conducted through a secret ballot submitted to the ACCJC executive staff.
-The results are to be announced to the entire Board at or before the January Commission meeting.
+The results are to be announced to the entire Board at or before the March Commission meeting.